Wyrzysk: History

 The Prussian monarch and his successors aimed at Germanisation of the annexed lands.
 The methods included the ban on Polish language, introduction of Prussian administration and German language and education, encouraging and supporting Prussian settlement while discouraging any further Polish settlement in the area, as well as purchasing estates from the Polish gentry.
-Wyrzysk and some surrounding areas was sold by Karol Rydzyński, Roch Sypniewski i Maria Samostrzelecki to King Frederick II The Great himself in 1773.
+Wyrzysk and some surrounding areas were sold by Karol Rydzyński, Roch Sypniewski and Maria Samostrzelecka to King Frederick II The Great in 1773.
 In 1818 Wyrzysk became the seat of a county in the Grand Duchy of Posen, and from 1871 it was part of the German Empire.
 After years of Germanisation, when the area became increasingly populated by Germans, the Prussians abolished the law of corvée at the beginning of the 19th century.

 Polish resistance to Prussian rule accelerated the economic development and progress, especially in agriculture.
 Conflicts arose especially during the Kulturkampf period.
 The pressure of Germanisation and flood of German settlers encountered growing resistance from the discriminated Polish population of Krajna, who clung to their native language and the Roman Catholic religion.
 This found expression among decreasing Polish population in the establishment of patriotic Polish associations, choirs, sports clubs, banks and self-help organizations.